alicecaml/alice/demo/README.md

 # Demo

-Executables for playing around with incomplete functionality of spice.
+Executables for playing around with incomplete functionality of alice.